hack4impact-upenn/member-bios/yoni-nachmany.md

 computer science degree focused on networks, crowds, and markets on the Internet.
-He is also a leader in the PennQuest outdoor orientation program, guiding 130 incoming students on a hiking and camping trip on the Appalachian Trail, and is a site leader for Alternate Spring Break this year.
+He is also a leader in the PennQuest outdoor orientation program, guiding 130 incoming students on a hiking and camping trip on the Appalachian Trail, and a site leader for Alternate Spring Break this year.
 A former [hackNY fellow](https://apply.hackny.org/), Yoni is excited about tech in his native New York City.
 This past summer, Yoni was a Core Engineer Intern at [Meetup](http://www.meetup.com/), which brings people together in thousands of cities to do more of what they want to do in life.